Brian-Hsieh/kube-thrifty/README.md

 | `q` | Return from details or quit from the main view |
 | `Ctrl-C` | Quit |

-At the sorting prompt, press `e` for efficiency (utilization), `u` for usage (Working set byte for memory view; CPU rate for CPU view), or `Enter` for name (default).
+At the sorting prompt, press `e` for efficiency (utilization), `u` for usage (Working-set bytes for memory view; CPU rate for CPU view), or `Enter` for name (default).

-Utilization is calculcated as the ratio between CPU rate or Working set byte and the corresponding container's resource request.
+Utilization is calculated as the ratio between CPU rate or working-set bytes and the corresponding container's resource request.
 Containers without a request display `N/A`.
 A container is marked as potentially overprovisioned when its historical average utilization is below 25%.

-## Helm Configurations
+## Helm Configuration

 | Value | Default | Description |
 | --- | --- | --- |